Date: 8 April 2015.

 If yours has more than one USB port, one of those

 two will usually be a higher powered outlet.
-I've marked mine
+I have marked mine

 with red nail polish.